Managing Rivers, Reservoirs, and Lakes

 Patrick Byorth, MS, JD

-Director of Montana Water, Trout Unlimited
+Director of the Montana Water Project for Trout Unlimited

-Patrick Byorth joined the Montana Water Program at Trout Unlimited as a staff attorney in August, 2009 and became Director of Montana Water in 2013.
+Patrick Byorth joined the Montana Water Program at Trout Unlimited as a staff attorney in August, 2009 and became Director of the Montana Water Project in 2013.
 His work at Trout Unlimited focuses on restoration of instream flows and habitats to benefit native and wild fishes through community-based efforts.
 He spent nearly 17 years as a fisheries biologist with Montana Fish, Wildlife, and Parks managing the renowned wild trout fisheries of the Madison and Gallatin river basins.
 He was deeply involved in permitting and land use planning issues as well.

 Pat entered the legal profession in 2006 to focus on water law, instream flow restoration, and water policy reform, earning a J.D. at the University of Montana School of Law in 2009.
 He earned a B.A. in biology and chemistry from Carroll College and an M.S. in fish and wildlife management from Montana State University.
 Pat served as President of the Montana Chapter of the American Fisheries Society and was recognized as the Chapter’s Fisheries Professional of the Year in 2006.
 He was the founding Chairman of Montana Aquatic Resources Services, Inc., an aquatic mitigation company innovating new strategies for restoring Montana’s streams, lakes and wetlands and continues to serve on MARS’ executive committee.
 Pat served as Vice Chair of the Greater Gallatin Water Council.
 He joined the board of the Four Corners Community Foundation in 2017.